kunthawat/portal-mini-store-template-dyad/README.md

 ### Prerequisites
 - Node.js 18+ or 20+
 - pnpm 9+ or 10+
-- PostgreSQL database (Vercel Postgres recommended)
+- PostgreSQL database (self-hosted or any PostgreSQL provider)

 ### Installation